 Wire baskets and wire root guards to protect plant roots

 These special “gopher-proof baskets and root guards” are made of strong galvanized hexagonal steel mesh that gophers cannot chew through.
 They protect the critically important root crown from which the other roots grow.
 They can be used for individual plants and sod installations and are available at nurseries, garden stores, and online.

 Fencing off a specific area for ornamentals or vegetables is a reliable way to keep gophers out of that specific area.
 Install 1/2” inch metal hardware cloth to a depth of 2-3 feet below grade and 6-8 inches above grade around the perimeter of the area to be protected.
 Once the fencing is installed and maintained, it may reduce the need to take temporary measures.

-Any gophers that are fenced in can be trapped alive in a humane trap such as Havahart Trap #0745 (X-Small 1-Door trap) or #1025 (Small 2-Door trap) baited with a bit of whole wheat bread with peanut butter and molasses on top.
-Release the gopher on your property unharmed, without touching it, far from the fenced part of your garden that you want to protect.
+Any gophers that are fenced in can be trapped alive in a humane trap such as Havahart Trap #0745 or #1025 baited with a bit of whole wheat bread with peanut butter and molasses on top.
+Release the gopher on your property unharmed, without touching it, away from the part of your garden that you want to protect.

 Plant daffodils around and within your garden.
 Daffodils repel gophers.